orchetect/MIDIKit/Examples/SwiftUI Multiplatform/SystemNotifications/README.md

 This example logs all Core MIDI system notifications to the console.

+## Key Features

+- Logs all Core MIDI system notifications to the console
+- Demonstrates how to introspect the data that comes with notifications that carry data

-## Build Note
+## Troubleshooting

-⚠️ If Xcode builds but the app does not run, it may be because Xcode is defaulting to the wrong Scheme.
+- ⚠️ If Xcode builds but the app does not run, it may be because Xcode is defaulting to the wrong Scheme.
 Ensure the example app's Scheme is selected then try again.
+- ⚠️ When building for a physical iOS device or "Designed for iPad", you must select your Team ID in the app target's code signing.